lcreid/repo_bot/README.md

-# RepoBot
+# RepoBot -- List Your Repositories

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/repo_bot`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+`repo-bot` extracts basic information from your repositories and outputs it as a comma-separated values (CSV) file.
+Currently it checks one GitHub account and on BitBucket account.
+Hopefully, this will be made more flexible in the near future.

 ## Installation

+Or install it yourself as:

+    $ gem install repo_bot

+You could also use some of the code in another application.
 Add this line to your application's Gemfile:

 ```ruby
 gem 'repo_bot'